ucbsoj/15sp-onlinenewspackages/_lessons/week6.md

 ---
 layout: page
-title:  "Layout Basics"
+title:  "Deep into the C of CSS"
 name: "Week 6"
-description: "We'll cover techniques to build basic column layouts with CSS."
+description: "We'll get to the bottom of conflict resolution in CSS."
 date: 2015-03-02
 next: week7
 previous: week5